Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Threat Model and Design Goals

+In this work, we focus on defense against query-based black-box attacks for image classification. \htedit{Our design principle should extend to other domains, which we demonstrate in \S\ref{sec:other_domain} using text classification as an example.} Here, we define our threat model, design goals and success metrics.

-\para{Attacker. } The \textit{attacker} queries the target DNN model $\mathbb{F}$ and uses the query results to craft adversarial examples against $\mathbb{F}$.
-Consider a targeted attack on misclassifying a source input $x_0$ to a target label $L_t$.
-The attacker repeatedly queries $\mathbb{F}$ with a sequence of $n$ attack queries $(x_0, x_1, ..., x_n)$, where $x_n$ is the last query of the attack.
+\para{Attacker.} The attacker queries a target DNN model ($\mathbb{F}$) and uses the query results to craft adversarial examples against it, i.e., finding the perturbed version of a benign input $x_0$ that causes $\mathbb{F}$ to {\em misclassify} it to a target label $t$.
+To do so, the attacker repeatedly queries $\mathbb{F}$ with a sequence of $n$ attack queries $x_1, ..., x_n$ (i.e., started from $x_0$ and ended with $x_n$).
 The attack is successful if

-where $\epsilon$ is the attack perturbation budget.
-Existing works show that $n$ is in the order of $10^3$ to $10^6$.
+where $x_n$ is the computed adversarial example of $x_0$ and $\epsilon$ is the attacker's perturbation budget.
+Existing works show that a successful attack requires a large $n$, generally on the order of $10^3$-$10^6$.
+Note that while we focus on prevailing attacks that bound perturbations by L$_p$ distance, our defense should extend in principle to other query-based attacks (\eg patch, semantic attack).
+We discuss in \S\ref{subsec:patchresult} preliminary results on Sparse-RS~\cite{croce2020sparse}, a query-based universal patch attack.

-We make the following assumptions on the attacker: \begin{packed_itemize} \item The attacker does not have access to the internal weights of $\mathbb{F}$ and can only send queries to obtain outputs of $\mathbb{F}$. \item The attacker has abundant computation power and resources to submit millions of queries. \item The attacker owns and controls a number of user accounts and IP addresses, which it uses to avoid IP address and account blocking.
-When banned, a persistent attacker simply continues its attack on a different IP address and/or account.
-Measurement studies show that it is common for attackers to utilize many {\em Sybil} accounts in online attacks~\cite{sybil,yang2014uncovering,sybil-normal}.
-SD~\cite{chen2019stateful} also considers attackers with multiple accounts.
+We make the following assumptions about the attacker: \begin{packed_itemize} \item The attacker has no access to internal weights of $\mathbb{F}$ and can only send queries to obtain outputs of $\mathbb{F}$. \item The attacker has abundant computation power and resources to submit millions of queries. \item The attacker controls {\bf multiple} user accounts and IP addresses, and moves the attack across them if any IP addresses and/or accounts are banned.
+Measurements have shown that attackers often utilize {\em Sybil} accounts~\cite{sybil,yang2014uncovering,sybil-normal}.